educrod/flask_api/README.md

 ### What is this repository for? ###

-* Repository to present a api solution.
+* Repository to present an api solution.
 * Version 1.0

 ### How do I get set up? ###